-From the 1950s series, Pulitzer Prize-winning novelist James Michener tells how the people he met during World War II gave him a belief in the brotherhood of mankind.
-Michener says tolerance and kindness can overcome differences in race, culture and language.
+From the 1950s series, Pulitzer Prize-winning novelist James Michener tells how the people he met during World War II informed his belief in the brotherhood of mankind.
+Michener says tolerance and kindness can overcome differences in race, culture, and language.

-Around the world I have lived with my brothers and nothing has kept me from knowing men like myself wherever I went.
-Language has been no barrier, for once in India, I lived for several days with villagers who didn’t know a word of English.
+Around the world I have lived with my brothers, and nothing has kept me from knowing men like myself wherever I went.
+Language has been no barrier, for once in India I lived for several days with villagers who didn’t know a word of English.
 I can’t remember exactly how we got along, but the fact that I couldn’t speak their language was no hindrance.
 Differences in social custom never kept me from getting to know and like savage Melanesians in the New Hebrides.
-They ate roast dog, and I ate Army spam, and if we had wanted to emphasize differences, I am sure each of us could have concluded the other was nuts.
-But we stressed similarities and, so long as I could snatch a Navy blanket for them now and then, we had a fine old time with no words spoken.
+They ate roast dog and I ate Army Spam, and if we had wanted to emphasize differences, I am sure each of us could have concluded the other was nuts.
+But we stressed similarities, and as long as I could snatch a navy blanket for them now and then, we had a fine old time with no words spoken.

 I believe that all men are my brothers.
 I know it when I see them sharing my home.

 James Michener was a popular author of numerous bestsellers, including his Pulitzer Prize–winning novel, Tales of the South Pacific, inspired by his travels during his naval service in World War II.
 Many of his subsequent novels, including Hawaii and Centennial, were based on detailed historical, cultural, and geological research.
 Michener’s literary career spanned fifty years and forty books.
 He died in 1997.

 If you enjoyed this essay, please consider making a tax-deductible contribution to This I Believe, Inc.